shireby/easyapi_cli/README.md

 # EasyAPI 🎩

 EasyAPI is a lightweight Framework, built on express and bookshelf/Knex and written in TypeScript.
-EasyAPI should help you get a REST APIup and running, with a database connection, in no time.
+EasyAPI should help you get a REST API up and running, with a database connection, in no time.

 EasyAPI comes with it's own CLI tool for Generating Controllers, Models and Services.
 Is also comes with some other useful utilities.
 ## Get Started